ECON 7114 - Money, Banking and Financial Markets PG

 Online LearningWeekly tutorial assignments will be posted on MyUni.

 Learning & Teaching ModesLectures (up to 3 hours per week) supported by tutorials (up to 2 hours per week).

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.Students are expected to devote an average of 12 hours per week to this course:

-- Lectures : 2 hours
+- Lectures : up to 3 hours

-- Tutorials : 1 hour
+- Tutorials : up to 2 hours

 Learning Activities SummaryThe course outline provided below is tentative and subject to changes.